Rubin-unige/assignment2_rt_part1/README.md

 - `goal_active`: A boolean that tracks whether the goal is currently active.
 - `client.cancel_goal()`: This function sends a cancel request to the Action Server, stopping the robot from moving towards the goal.

+The goal can only be canceled when the robot is actively moving, which is tracked using the `goal_active` flag.
 The "Cancel Goal" feature provides an interactive way to stop the robot's movement based on user input, ensuring flexibility and control over the robot's actions.

 #### 4. Goal Reached
 The Goal Reached functionality is designed to notify the user when the robot successfully reaches its target coordinates.
 This is accomplished by processing feedback from the Action Server using a callback function.

 **Feedback Callback**<br>
-The `feedback_callback` function monitors the progress of the robot towards its goal.
+The `feedback_callback` function monitors the progress of the robot towards it's goal.
 When the robot reaches the target, the function logs a message indicating that the goal has been reached and prompts the user to press 'Enter' to continue.
 ```python
 def feedback_callback(feedback):
     if feedback.stat == "Target reached!":